sindresorhus/mimic-function/readme.md

 ## API

-It will copy over the properties `name`, `length`, `displayName`, and any custom properties you may have set.
+It will copy over the properties `name`, `displayName`, and any custom properties you may have set.

 ### mimicFn(to, from)